ruffythepirate/sql-apply/README.md

 * Allow one or multiple target folders to be used for migration scripts
 * Ensuring that scripts are applied in an ordered manner according to naming convention.
 * Migrations scripts will be written in SQL.

+## Conventions

+The project aims at staying true to the original flyway project.
+For this the name convention consists of:

+* Prefix: Defaults to V.
+* Version: Dots or underscores separated in as many parts as one likes.
+* Separator: Defaults to __ (two underscores) and separates the version from the description.
+* Description: A text with words separated by underscores or spaces.
+* Suffix: Defaults to .sql.

+For example, the following are all valid Flyway scripts:

+* V1__some_description.sql
+* V15.003__some_other_script.sql

+The library will enforce that versions are monotonically increasing starting at 1.

 ## Requirements